microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Current limitations
 1. We only support FHIR data in R4, JSON format.
 Support for XML and STU 3 is planned.
+2. De-identification of fields within Extensions is not supported.

 ## FAQ
 ### How can we use FHIR Tools for Anonymization to anonymize HL7 v2.x data